pivotal/docs-tap/scc/ootb-supply-chain-testing-scanning.hbs.md

 ### Updating the component
 Determine which package introduces the CVE.
 If the vulnerability occurs in older versions but is resolved in newer versions, update the package.

-Information on CVEs can be found on NVD/Mitre or on the release page of a package.
+Information pertaining to CVEs can be found on (but is not limited to) the [National Vulnerability Database](https://nvd.nist.gov/vuln) or the release page of a package.

 ### Amending the scan policy
 If after analyzing the CVE(s) a developer decides to proceed without remediating the CVE, the ScanPolicy can be amended to suppress CVE(s).
 See [Writing Policy Templates](../scst-scan/policies.md) for more details.